 Welcome to the school counseling page!

-Our daily lives and schedule have changed throughout the last couple of weeks.
+Our daily lives and schedule have changed.
 We have all been cooped up in our homes, not being at school and seeing familiar faces, trying to do homework, or hearing about the Covid-19 can be overwhelming at times.
 If you need to talk, you can reach me on my email.
 We can also check in on zoom.
 Just email me to set up an appointment and I will set up a Zoom meeting.

 Thank you and stay safe

 Below are some tips on how to manage being cooped up in our homes during this time of uncertainty: